disco-trooper/tic-tac-toe/README.md

 # Tic-Tac-Toe

-A simple Tic-Tac-Toe game with a friend/AI opponent.
+A simple Tic-Tac-Toe where you can play against a friend, AI that makes random moves and AI that is impossible to beat.

 ## Getting Started